MicrosoftDocs/powerquery-docs/powerquery-docs/samples/Github/README.md

 By associating these functions with the `GithubSample` data source kind, they will automatically use the credentials that the user provided.
 Any M library functions that have been enabled for extensibility (such as Web.Contents) will automatically inherit these credentials as well.

-For more details on how credential and authentication works, please see the [Data Connector Technical Reference](../../docs/m-extensions.md).
+For more details on how credential and authentication works, please see [Handling Authentication](../../HandlingAuthentication.md).

 ## Sample URL